Jargon Busting: An Easy Guide to Protection Planning

 Anything of value which you own is considered part of your “estate”.
 This includes, for instance, your jewellery, property, investments and cars.
 If the total value of your estate exceeds £325,000 (this amount can be greater in some circumstances), then you may need to pay 40% inheritance tax on anything above that amount.

-An important part of our work as independent financial advisers in Lincolnshire is helping clients legitimately, and ethically, reduce their IHT liability.
+An important part of our work as independent financial advisers is helping clients legitimately, and ethically, reduce their IHT liability.
 This allows you to pass more on to your loved ones, avoiding unnecessary tax.